recworks-meet-a-mentor/thoth/domains-and-learning-topics.md

 # Domains and Learning Topics

 This is a list of concepts that Thoth will teach to mentees.

-Order from beginner at the top to advanced lower down
+Order from beginner at the top to advanced lower down.

 ## Testing